Skip to main content

 After uploading a document, the task status updates automatically.
 Poll the tasks query to verify the upload was successful:

-• NOT_STARTED - Task has been created but no action taken
+• NotStarted - Task has been created but no action taken

-• IN_PROGRESS - Document upload in progress
+• InProgress - Document upload in progress

-• COMPLETED - Task is complete (document uploaded and verified)
+• Completed - Task is complete (document uploaded and verified)

-• CANCELLED - Task was cancelled
+• ManuallyCancelled - Task was cancelled manually

 Polling for new tasks